A Man for All Seasons (play): Broadway premiere

+2008 Broadway revival

 A Broadway revival of the show, produced by the Roundabout Theatre Company, starring Frank Langella as More and directed by Doug Hughes, played at the American Airlines Theatre through December 2008.
 In this production, the character of The Common Man was deleted by the director (as Bolt had done when adapting his play for the first film version).
 Jeremy Strong made his Broadway debut in this production as Richard Rich.

+Other productions

+Charlton Heston played More in several versions of the play-off-Broadway in the 1970s and 1980s, eventually playing it in the West End.
+The play was a success and the West End production was taken to Aberdeen, Scotland, for a week where it was staged at His Majesty's Theatre.
+Heston considered it among his favourite roles.
+He also directed and starred in a television film version (see below).
+The production gained a sort of notoriety when Dustin Hoffman spread the story that Heston (who had gone bald in his middle years) was so vain he insisted on wearing a wig over his own hairpiece while playing More to keep it a secret from the audience.